 The in-ring action itself was nothing to be sniffed at.
 Fast-paced, action-packed with a sprinkling of technicality – great action in my opinion.
 Long may it continue!

-I may have surpassed my word count by this point, so I’ll bid you all adieu and look forward to seeing you all again the same time next week for another edition of my WoS Wrestling Review!
+I may have surpassed my word count by this point, so I’ll bid you all adieu and look forward to seeing you all again at the same time next week for another edition of my WoS Wrestling Review!

 (Here is Mark Blake’s review of Episode 1 here)